 House Bill No. 2149 aims to establish the rights of property owners regarding nonconforming land uses following changes to zoning regulations or boundaries.
 The bill introduces Chapter 3001 to the Government Code, defining "nonconforming" as a property use that existed prior to a change in law and is now out of compliance.
 It prohibits state or local governments from restricting the repair, continuation, or modification of nonconforming uses, except as dictated by federal law or specific local government regulations.
-Additionally, it amends existing provisions in the Local Government Code to clarify that municipalities cannot require property owners to cease nonconforming uses without entering into an agreement with them.
+Additionally, it amends Section 211.019 of the Local Government Code to clarify that municipalities cannot require property owners to cease nonconforming uses without an agreement, which must outline compensation or the duration of continued use.

 Statutes affected: